 PhD Student

-Raphael studied chemical engineering and is now focusing on survival analyses regarding cardiovascular diseases and investigates aging on the proteomic level by different machine learning approaches.
+Raphael studied chemical engineering and is now focusing on proteomic aging clocks and survival analysis by different machine learning approaches.

 Feel free to reach out to me with project ideas for a bachelor or master thesis!